phucnguyen81/lab/README.md

 # Description

-Install common packages: `ansible-playbook playbook.yml`
+Use Ansible to install Docker: `ansible-playbook playbook.yml`